Cursor integration

 Team feedback loop

-Once registered, your team sees the prototype instantly and leaves structured feedback.
+Once registered, the team sees the prototype instantly and leaves structured feedback right on the page.

-Sign up at VibeSharing, then copy your token from Account Settings.
+Sign up at VibeSharing and copy the token from Account Settings.

 Add rule files to your project